 Ideal Zener Diode

-For an ideal Zener diode in the VI graph, the breakdown region is considered to be vertical.
-This shows that the voltage is constant even if the current changes.
-Therefore, the Zener resistance is neglected.
-Thus, a Zener diode operating in the breakdown region ideally acts like a battery.
+The breakdown region of the ideal Zener diode in the VI curve is considered to be vertical.
+The graph shows that the voltage remains constant even after the variation of the current.
+Thus, the resistance of the Zener diode is neglected.
+The Zener diode in the breakdown region ideally behaves like a battery.

 The equivalent circuit diagram is shown below.